Request a Metal Injection Molding Quote

 Gate location and flow path

-Wall thickness and thin sections
+Wall thickness and transitions

-Draft and ejection risk
+Mold release and ejection

 Root cause map of MIM injection molding defects including short shot, flash, weld line, binder separation, cracks, chipped corners, gate marks, warpage, and tray loading dents.